Skip to content

 SQL Server has a special permission, named IMPERSONATE, that allows the executing user to take on the permissions of another user or login until the context is reset or the session ends:

-Impersonating sysadmin
+Impersonating sysadmin:

-# Identify Users that We Can Impersonate
+# Identify Users that we Can Impersonate

 go